jpetazzo/pipework/README.md

 <a name="route_internal"/>
 ### Setting routes on the internal interface

-In you add more than one internal interface, you may want to add other routes than the default one.
+In you add more than one internal interface, or perform specific use-cases, you may want to add other routes than the default one.
 This could be performed by adding network and masks after the gateway (comma-separated)

     pipework br1 $CONTAINERID 192.168.4.25/20@192.168.4.1 192.168.5.0/25,192.168.6.0/24